gvwilson/sensibleadventures/in-heck/in-heck-outline.md

   - Deep breath: "We'll need to take food.
 And something to drink."

 - Episode 7: Broken Roads and Broken Bots
+  - Tell this one from Gumption's point of view
   - The Gears takes them on broken old roads, collecting parts of itself as they go
     - "We live in the cracks between things.
 We are made of lost things and live in forgotten places."
   - Reach an observatory